TojalLab/signeR/inst/extdata/knownsigs_help.md

 # Previous signatures matrix

 Previous signatures is a tab-delimited text file with a matrix of previously known signatures.
 It must contain one column for each signature and one row for each of the 96 SNV types (considering trinucleotide contexts).
-Mutation types should be contained on the first column, in the same form as the column names of the SNV matrix.
-The table below shows a example of the previous signatures matrix structure.
+Mutation types should be contained in the first column, in the same form as the column names of the SNV matrix.
+The table below shows an example of the previous signatures matrix structure.

 <table class="table table-striped table-hover" style="margin-left: auto; margin-right: auto;">
  <thead>